siraisisatoru/react-markdown-template/README.md

   - ✅ Theme switch in the navigation bar
 - ✅ Python code block (Pyodide)
 - ✅ Generate page depending on markdown file name
+- ✅ Index page for listing all markdown files

 <!-- <br> -->
 <!-- - ⚠️  -->